 I dropped down next to him.
 “When is she due?”

-“Two months,” he said, grinning so wide that his dark eyes crinkled at the corners.
+“Two months,” he said, grinning so wide that his eyes crinkled at the corners.
 “How about you?
 How’s the leg?”

 “Bugging me today.
 I missed my last PT appointment because of all this shit.”